EduardoRosLab/neurorobotics-website-v2/content/project/spikeage/index.md

 ---
-title: SPIKEAGE - Cerebellar Spiking Modelling Accounting for Human Ageing Degradation in Motor Adaptation"
+title: SPIKEAGE - Cerebellar Spiking Modelling Accounting for Human Ageing Degradation in Motor Adaptation
 summary: The SPIKEAGE project is a national Spanish project funded by the Spanish National Research Agency SPIKEAGE(MICINN-PID2020-113422G A-I00) ref (MCIN/ AEI/10.13039/501100011033).
 This project studies ageing in the cerebellum by following a multidisciplinary holistic approach.

 tags: